 Right now I am working on the elephant legs and tail.
 I have yet to decide it I will be crocheting a pair of tusks for the elephant.
 I guess once his eyes are on I can see how he looks.

 This will provide you with a variety of crochet patterns of elephants to choose from depending on what size and style you are looking for.
-Some of them are free, plus there is a free guide called The Foolproof Guide to Adorable Amigurumi to download that is extremely helpful when making crochet animals.

 In my attempt to find the perfect elephant and animals to crochet I will also be purchasing the following crochet books to help me out in the future.
 I find that sometimes the purchased patterns have less errors and better guides than some of the free patterns.
 It all depends on how well written the pattern is.